 David Alan Grier (In Living Color and a Tony winner for A Soldier’s Play) plays Alan’s former therapist Charlie, and the series was created by Joel Fields and Joe Weisberg, who also created one of the best and most underrecognized TV dramas of all time, The Americans.

-Steve Carell may always be most associated with his role as sometimes obnoxious, sometimes endearing paper company boss Michael Scott or the voice in Minions, but this 10-episode psychological thriller features his best performance to date.
+Steve Carell may always be most associated with his role as sometimes obnoxious, sometimes endearing paper company boss Michael Scott or the voice of Gru in Minions, but this 10-episode psychological thriller features his best performance to date.

 It begins with the first minute of the terse, 21-minute premiere, in which Alan wakes up in a strange room in a strange bed, and panics only when he gets out of the bed and realizes he’s chained to the floor next to it.
 No amount of yanking on the chain nor screaming towards the sliding glass doors of the room are going to set him free, especially once he learns why he’s there.
-His patient “Gene” has brought him to his home in a secluded woodsy area, because he wants Alan’s help.
+His patient “Gene” has brought him to his home in a secluded woodsy area because he wants Alan’s help.
 “Gene” was a fake name; he’s actually Sam, and what Sam had revealed to Alan in his office sessions was a vague, partial story.
 It’s true that Gene had been horribly abused as a child by his father, but when he told Alan the consequences of that abuse are that he is unhappy and antisocial, he failed to mention that he’s also a serial murderer.
-He often becomes obsessed with violent vengeance against people who he feels have wronged him, and thanks to a book of Alan’s he read — and the few office sessions they had, which left Alan to conclude he could only help Gene if they could be open and honest with each other — Sam decides his basement is the only place that can happen.
-So he kidnaps Alan from his home one night.
+He often becomes obsessed with violent vengeance against people who he feels have wronged him, and thanks to a book of Alan’s he read — and the few office sessions they had that left Alan to conclude he could only help Gene if they could be open and honest with each other — Sam decides his basement is the only place that can happen.
+So he kidnaps Alan from his home.

 This sets off a tense back and forth, and two stellar performances that are largely set in Sam’s sparsely decorated basement.
 The setting, and more importantly the storyline’s almost singular focus on Alan and Sam, make us feel like we’re watching a two-man play, a riveting production that is much more intimate than the usual therapist/patient television scenes.

-Several subplots pepper Alan and Sam’s stories, including two that add to Alan’s determination to make it out of Sam’s house alive: he is grieving his recently deceased wife, and he wants to make amends with his son, Ezra and Ezra’s family.
+Several subplots pepper Alan and Sam’s stories, including two that add to Alan’s determination to make it out of Sam’s house alive: he is grieving his recently deceased wife, and he wants to make amends with his son, Ezra, and Ezra’s family.
 Ezra, Alan, and his wife had been alienated from each other after Ezra converted to Orthodox Judaism and embraced a more conservative outlook.
 With his wife gone, Alan feels responsible for bringing their family back together, no matter how unlikely it may seem that he can escape Sam’s clutches.